Our teachers are friendly, loving and as dedicated to their own practice as they are to yours!

 Meghan is deeply grateful for her yoga practice, and that it led her to become the founder and caretaker of humble monkey yoga.
 She is registered with Yoga Alliance at the E-RYT 500 level (500 hours of training plus more than 1000 teaching hours) is a certified yoga nidra facilitator, and has completed her 300 hour yoga therapy certification through Inner Peace Yoga Therapy.
 Meg is an avid student of life, has a fulfilling and varied personal practice that includes a whole lot of singing and carrying on, a deep affection for Hindu mythology and poetry of all traditions, and a fondness for vegan chocolate chip cookies.

 With a personal intention to be of joyful service, Meg leads her classes with an open heart and a playful sense of humor.
 Whatever the style, she emphasizes physical safety, personal inquiry, and a connection to the breath.
-Outside of the studio, she loves to spend time with her husband of 20 years and their 2 great kids.
-She considers herself to be the luckiest person ever.
+Outside of the studio, she loves spending time with her husband of 20+ years and their 2 great kids, giving her dog Lulu belly rubs and playing the Irish flute .
+She considers herself to be one of the luckiest people ever.

 Patricia has been teaching yoga for over 12 years and has developed a style of practice and teaching that she feels reflects the best of current Yoga information.
 “Yoga is passed down from teacher to student as it has been for thousands of years, and it is very much alive and well and evolving with the times.
 I feel that it is my path to teach Yoga and to be part of this golden link.
 The practice of bringing the senses deeply into the inner body through the breath is the basis of all Yoga.”
 Her first certification was through the Temple of Kriya Yoga, Gosswami Kriyananda in 1999, the second with Ashtangi Richard Freeman.
 Currently she is studying Ashtanga at the 500 hr level with Cheryl and Dave Oliver in Scottsdale.